LuoKevin/talk-trace/docs/architecture.md

   -> UI display
 ```

 Each stage has a separate service module.
-That separation is the main learning goal of the scaffold.
+Model-specific implementations live behind adapters, so the pipeline can call stable service functions without knowing which model or provider is active.

 ## Pipeline Stages